clysel/christian.lysel.net/_posts/2017-01-11-DDoS-iptables-protection.markdown

 title: DDoS Linux Protection
 ---

-When hitten by a DDoS attack generating 50.000 pps and your old firewall/webserver can handle it, it's easy to create a linux firewall, that easyly can handle
+When hitten by a DDoS attack generating 50.000 pps and your old firewall/webserver can't handle it, it's easy to create a linux firewall, that can easy handle
 500.000 pps with minimal CPU usage.

 The following examples are for Ubuntu 16.